auramagi/swift-scoped-state/README.md

 ### Containers

 A container is a reference type that provides a scope.
 It may own external storage, assemble connections from other dependencies, create state for a particular scope, or provide a self-contained mock.
-ScopedState does not prescribe its internal architecture.
+ScopedState does not require a container protocol or prescribe its internal architecture.

+The `.container(_:scope:)` modifier takes a key path to the provided scope.
+Only the scope type enters the environment; the concrete container type remains at the injection site.
+Container identity and the key path together identify that provision, so a computed scope property is evaluated only when either one changes.

 Containers provide connection definitions.
-The corresponding `@ScopedState` property creates and retains an active connection as part of SwiftUI's state lifecycle.
-A concrete Observation-backed implementation is available in the [Todo example](Examples/Todo/Todo/AppContainer.swift).
+The corresponding `@ScopedState` properties establish and retain the active connections as part of SwiftUI's state lifecycle.

+A configured child-scope connection can create a narrower container and retain it for that subtree.
+The [Todo example](Examples/Todo/Todo/AppContainer.swift) uses this pattern: `AppContainer` provides the root scope, while `todoScope` creates a `TodoContainer` for the selected ID.

 ## Advanced Usage and Techniques

 ### Adding Write Access

-The `.set` modifier adds write behavior to a connection whose source is otherwise read-only.
+The `.set` modifier adds or replaces write behavior without changing how a connection receives values.
+This is useful when the read source and write operation are separate—for example, a publisher paired with a command on a store.

 ```swift
 let progress: WritableConnection<Double> = .publisher(